-Reflect the diversity of our local community at all levels
+GOAL BY 2030: Reflect the diversity of our local community at all levels Inclusive employer of choice for local diverse talent

-GOAL BY 2030:

-10,000 external jobs, apprenticeships and early career opportunities
+GOAL BY 2030: 10,000 external jobs, apprenticeships and early career opportunities

 SUSTAINABLE DEVELOPMENT GOALS

 RESPONSIBLE BUSINESS FOUNDATIONS

 Heathrow 2.0: Connecting People and Planet is our sustainability strategy.
 In it, we focus on the environmental, social and governance ('ESG') issues where the airport needs to make the biggest difference by 2030.
 We recognise that success against our goals and targets is only possible by working collaboratively with partners.